Duvall follows Ozuna with 3 HRs; Braves complete sweep

 TRAINER’S ROOM

 Braves: OF Ronald Acuña Jr. was out of the lineup for the third straight game after tightness in his right hamstring forced him out of Sunday’s victory.
 “He’s good.
-He had a good workout (Tuesday),” manager Brian Snitker said.
+He had a good workout (Tuesday),” Snitker said.
 “With the off day tomorrow, we just decided to get him the whole series.” … Snitker said 2B Ozzie Albies (right wrist inflammation) could hit some live pitching at the club’s alternate training site “in a couple of days.”

 Red Sox: DH/OF Martinez returned to the lineup and played left field.
 He missed the last two games after getting hit on the left hand by a fastball. … Roenicke said RHP Nathan Eovaldi (calf tightness) played catch and will throw a bullpen Thursday, but probably not start Saturday when he’s eligible to come off the IL.
 “Maybe push him back a day or so,” Roenicke said. … Placed LHP Kyle Hart on the 10-day injured list with a left hip impingement.